IbtihalFerwana/IbtihalFerwana.github.io/_pages/about.md

 ### Some non-technical interests:
 * Children education, specifically in underserved areas, or refugee camps
 * Children learning development, cognitive and language perspectives
-* Solving brain teasers and challenges
+* Authentication of historical narrations